~ Click on this link for today's readings ~

 Psalm 137:1-9 ~ Proverbs 30:10

 Old Testament - Today we start and finish the book of the prophet Habakkuk!
-This is a great book... there is a lot going on in it.
+This is a great book & there is a lot going on in it.
 In some ways it reminded me of the end of the book of Job, with the conversation going on between Habakkuk and God.
 Habakkuk was a prophet from Judah who prophesied between the fall of Nineveh in 612 B.C. and Babylon's invasion of Judah in 588 B.C.
 Assyria fell in 612-605 B.C. and Babylon was becoming the world's dominant nation.
 In the first 2 chapters of this book Habakkuk argues with God about God's ways, and then in the 3rd chapter Habakkuk responds with an incredible prayer to God.
-In the first 2 chapters the big questions are - 1. why does evil seem to go unpunished? and 2. why does God not seem to respond to prayers?
-These are age-old questions...
-A good overview of the book of Habakkuk is online at bible.org at this link, and at this link, and at this link.
+In the first 2 chapters the big questions are - 1.
+Why does evil seem to go unpunished? and 2.
+Why does God not seem to respond to prayers?
+Reminds me of the Psalms! :) A good overview of the book of Habakkuk is online at bible.org at this link.
+Below is an image of Habakkuk denouncing the Chaldaeans from a 14th century illuminated Bible -

-Verses 20 & 21 in this chapter jump out - "But the people who did not die in these plagues still refused to turn from their evil deeds.
+Verses 20 & 21 in this chapter stand out - "But the people who did not die in these plagues still refused to turn from their evil deeds.
 They continued to worship demons and idols made of gold, silver, bronze, stone, and wood--idols that neither see nor hear nor walk!
 And they did not repent of their murders or their witchcraft or their immorality or their thefts."
 Even in the midst of such destruction and horror, many people do not repent.
-Is it possible that we receive much less severe signs in our own life to repent, and we ignore them?
+Is it possible that we receive much less severe signs in our own life today to repent, and we ignore them?
+Why do we ignore the signs?
+Is this wise?

-Psalms - Psalm 137 is a Psalm reflecting upon the exile in Babylon and about how much Jerusalem was missed.
+Psalms - Psalm 137 is a Psalm reflecting upon the Israelites exile in Babylon and about how much Jerusalem was missed.
 We also read about a call to punish Edom for their rejoicing in the fall of Jerusalem.
-As you'll recall, we recently read prophesies against Edom in the book of the prophet Obadiah at this link.
+As you'll recall, we recently read prophesies against Edom in the book of the prophet Obadiah.
+Below is an image of ancient Jerusalem that this Psalmist missed so greatly -